Racism in Jewish communities: Jews of color

-Jews of color are Jewish people who are Black, Asian, Indigenous, or otherwise non-white.
+Jews of color are Jewish people who are Black, Asian, Indigenous (Māori Jews, Native American Jews, etc.), or otherwise non-white.
 Hispanic and Latino Jews may be of any race.
 Sephardi and Mizrahi Jews may or may not be Jews of color.
 While it is sometimes assumed that Ashkenazi Jews are white and Sephardic and Mizrahi Jews are Jews of color, there are both Ashkenazi Jews of color and white Sephardi and white Mizrahi Jews.

 The Multiracial Jewish Network has published a privilege checklist which details the marginalization which is faced by Jews of color.
 Congregation Beth Israel of Portland, Oregon has also published a "White-Ashkenazi Awareness Checklist", detailing the white privilege that white Ashkenazi Jews have over Jews of color and non-Ashkenazi Jews.

 LGBT Jews of color face unique issues when they navigate through the intersections of racism, antisemitism, homophobia, and transphobia.
 The Multiracial Jewish Network has created a Queer Jews of Color Resource List in order to aid LGBT Jews of color.
 The Queer Mikveh Project is a grassroots project to create safe space that centers LGBT Jews of color.